 Developing a tailored Herd Health Plan with your Vet is one of the best ways to tackle AMR on your farm.
 A Herd Health Plan addresses potential health threats and seeks to minimise the need for antibiotics on your farm.
 It will list what preventative measures you can take to reduce the likelihood of infection on your farm, and it will outline the agreed treatment plan for specific diseases, should one of your animals become ill.
 Your Herd Health Plan should be updated regularly and reviewed annually with your Vet.

-What measures can I take on my farm to help prevent infection developing and spreading?
+What measures can I take to help prevent infection developing and spreading?

 There are many things you can do on your farm to reduce potential sources of infection as well as prevent and control diseases.

 - Biosecurity – ensure you only buy animals from dealers or other farms with high health standards

 - Work with your Vet to develop and implement a Herd Vaccination Programme – this will outline which vaccines your animals will need and when.